prateekvishnu/LP-Detection-Recognition/README.md

 - Stops training when validation IoU plateaus.
 - Saves best model based on IoU and logs results to CSV.

 ### 🧹 5.
-Character Segmentation with OpenCV
+Character Segmentation with OpenCV and Classification with Neural Networks
-- Rule-based system for segmenting license plate characters.
-- Works across different countries and fonts.
+- Uses a rule-based OpenCV pipeline for extracting individual characters from license plates via contour detection and filtering.
+- Segmented characters are passed to a custom CNN classifier (with Linear or NdLinear head) for alphanumeric recognition.
+- Designed to handle variations in plate layout, fonts, and spacing across different countries.

 ---